SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [image assetsSrc="Remote-Databases(1).png" /]

-!!!!!!!!!!!!!!!!Once you are signed in, you should be able to see this window: тук май липсва снимка
+Once you are signed in, you should be able to see this window:

+[image assetsSrc="Remote-Databases(19).png" /]

 Create a new project by clicking on "Add project".